prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

     }
 ```
 </details>
-<p></p>
-You don't have to worry about decompressing the response in `MakeBids` either, as that will be taken care of automatically.

 #### Response

-The `MakeBids` method is responsible for parsing the bidding server's response and mapping it to the [OpenRTB 2.5 Bid Response object model](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf#page=32).
+The `MakeBids` method in your adapter is responsible for parsing the bidding server's response and mapping it to the [OpenRTB 2.5 Bid Response object model](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf#page=32).

 This method is called for each response received from your bidding server within the bidding window (`request.tmax`).
 If there are no requests or if all requests time out, the `MakeBids` method will not be called.